-It is important for teachers to recognize the influence of cultural contexts on mathematical learning.
-Educators need to be sensitive to the cultures of others, as well as to how their own cultural background influences their current perspective and practice.
-Mathematics instruction focuses on the individual parts of the whole understanding and, as a result, the contexts presented tend to be compartmentalized and treated discretely.
+Traditionally, mathematics instruction focused on the individual parts of the whole understanding and, as a result, the contexts presented tended to be compartmentalized and treated discretely.
 This focus on parts may be challenging for students who rely on whole contexts to support understanding.
-For some First Nations and Métis students, the word "equal" may carry the cultural understanding of being "for the good of the community".
-For example, "equal" sharing of the meat from a hunt may not mean that everyone gets the same amount.

 Mathematical ideas are valued, viewed, contextualized, and expressed differently by cultures and communities.
 Translation of these mathematical ideas between cultural groups cannot be assumed to be a direct link.
 Consider, for example, the concept of "equal", which is a key understanding in this curriculum.
-The Western understanding of "equal" is 'the same'.
+The Western understanding of "equal" is "the same".
 In many First Nations and Métis communities, however, "equal" is understood as meaning 'for the good of the community'.
 Teachers need to support students in uncovering these differences in ways of knowing and understanding within the mathematic classroom.
 Various ways of knowing need to be celebrated to support the learning of all students.

 Along with an awareness of students' cultural context, pedagogical practices also influence the success of First Nations and Métis students in the mathematics classroom.
 Mathematical learning opportunities need to be holistic, occurring within social and cultural interactions through dialogue, language, and the negotiation of meanings.
 Constructivism, ethnomathematics, and teaching through an inquiry approach are supportive of a holistic perspective to learning.
 Constructivism, inquiry learning, and ethnomathematics allow students to enter the learning process according to their ways of knowing, prior knowledge, and learning styles.
 Ethnomathematics also shows the relationship between mathematics and cultural anthropology.
-It is used to translate earlier forms of thinking into modern-day understandings.
+It is used to translate earlier or alternative forms of thinking into modern-day understandings.
 Individually, and as a class, teachers and students need to explore the big ideas that are foundational to this curriculum and investigate how those ideas relate to them personally and as a learning community.
 Mathematics learned within contexts that focus on the day-to-day activities found in students' communities support learning by providing a holistic focus.
 Mathematics needs to be taught using the expertise of elders and the local environment as educational resources.
 The variety of interactions that occur among students, teachers, and the community strengthen the learning experiences for all.